-This Chicken Tortilla Soup has the most flavorful broth you will ever try.
-The trick is pureeing the tomatoes, onions and garlic for maximum flavor!
+This Chicken Tortilla Soup recipe has the most flavorful broth you will ever try.
+The trick is pureeing the tomatoes, onions, and garlic for maximum flavor.

 Tip: I made my own corn tortilla chips by cutting corn tortillas into small rectangles then baking them for approximately 15 minutes at 375F, stirring halfway through (single layer on a baking sheet).
 Store-bought tortilla chips will also work or just omit them if you prefer.

 - Lobster Bisque with Old Bay Oyster Crackers

 - Lentil Soup Recipe with Parmesan and Smoked Sausage

 - Wild Mushroom Brie Soup with Parmesan-Pepper Croutons

 - Loaded Potato Soup (super simple, no need to peel or even drain your potatoes!)

 - Easy Instant Pot Potato Soup

 - 4 large summer tomatoes

 - 1/4 cup extra-virgin olive oil, divided